On this page...

 Cal Poly Women in Physics (CPWiP)

 Cal Poly Women in Physics (CPWiP) is a student club affiliated with ASI and the Cal Poly Physics Department.
-The club was started in 2009 with the goal of providing support for female physics majors, who represent less than 15 percent of all students in the department.
+The club was started in 2009 with the goal of providing support for female physics majors, who represent 25 percent of all students in the department.
 Social events, professional development, conference attendance, and research opportunities are promoted by the club for the benefit of all physics majors, regardless of gender.
 Visit the club Facebook and Instagram pages for more information.
 Please let us know how we can help, and we hope to see you at our next event!
 The faculty sponsor of Cal Poly Women in Physics is Dr. Katharina Gillen.
 For more information, contact us at firstname.lastname@example.org.